calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 ---
 layout: post
-title: How has freedom of movement with the EU affected non-EU migration to the UK?
+title: Has freedom of movement affected non-EU migration to the UK?
 ---

 I'm interested in how migration from the EU and non-EU changed over